eoingeoghegan/labMoviesApp/README.md

 .

-2. same thing as above for 2 new views, TV shows and  ?popular movies?
+2. same thing as above for 2 new views, TV shows and upcoming movies

 Basic method: changed suteHeader, updated the routes in index, created tv showsPage to fetch the data from tmdb, Created two components tvShow Card and Tv Show List.

+same thing for upcoming movies

+Now upcomingmovies, tv shows and actors views sorted.
+Next to to the details for th shows and movies + biographies for actors